OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - Professional equipment includes: radio booths, video editing bays, green screen technology and various visual design software programs.

-- Hands-on learning includes: creating professional videos using industry standard professional equipment, recording radio interviews, composing and editing professional photos and using design software to create marketing materials such as flyers and posters and much more.
+- Hands-on learning includes: Event production, small business creation, creating professional videos using industry-standard professional equipment, recording radio interviews, composing and editing professional photos and using design software to create marketing materials such as flyers and posters and much more.

-- Two internship opportunities, which give students the chance to put their PR skills to use in the real world.
-Locally, numerous opportunities exist for internships as well as employment in a wide variety of business, industry, institutional and non-profit organizations.
+- Two work placement opportunities, which give students the chance to put their PR skills to use in the real world.
+Numerous opportunities exist locally and out of town for work placement as well as employment in a wide variety of business, industry, institutional and non-profit organizations.

 The public relations specialist will be employable in a wide variety of industries including government, private business, not-for profit agencies, hospitals, educational institutions, political parties and media.